-This post has kindly been supported by The Hatch Chile Store.
-All thoughs and opinions are my own (and highly persuasive).
-This post also contains Amazon afilliate links in which I earn a small commission for any sales.
+The Hatch Chile Store has kindly supported this post.
+All thoughts and opinions are my own (and highly persuasive).
+This post also contains Amazon affiliate links in which I earn a small commission for any sales.
 Thanks for your support!

 The best of New Mexican Cuisine

 The flavors you’ll taste in this recipe for Christmas style enchiladas is the best of the best of New Mexican Cuisine.
 As a native New Mexican, I personally love to introduce people to the true flavors of the southwest, and I enjoy teaching them how to re-create New Mexican Cuisine in their homes in my cookbooks and recipes like the one down below!

 The state of New Mexico still remains a largely undiscovered gem hiding in the Southwestern United States, between Arizona and Texas, despite its famously delicious Mexican/Native American cuisine.

 Hopefully, more people than ever are discovering “The Land of Enchantment” thanks to a large marketing push from the state’s tourism department over the last few years (I’m talking about you #NewMexicoTrue).